shewanek/Insurance_solutions-week_3/README.md

 ## Data Description

 The historical data spans from **February 2014 to August 2015**, covering detailed information on policies, clients, vehicles, and claims.
-Below is a high-level overview of the data structure:
+Below is a high-level overview of the data structure. you can find [here](https://drive.google.com/drive/folders/15XUDEaALyohrMHO0MyQ8UtNh6IAYu6je?usp=drive_link):

 ### **Policy Information**
 - `UnderwrittenCoverID`, `PolicyID`, `TransactionMonth`